DarioLodeiros/documentation-user/sales/sale_amazon/apply.rst

   describe how your organization shares this information.**

   ► If you do not share Amazon Information with outside parties:
-    Odoo does not share any information with outside parties.
+    Our organization does not share any information with outside parties.

   ► If you share Amazon Information with outside parties:
     [Description of your organization's policy regarding Amazon Information]

 - **List all non-Amazon MWS sources where you retrieve Amazon Information.**

-  Odoo only relies on MWS to retrieve Amazon Information.
+  Our enterprise software only relies on MWS to retrieve Amazon Information.

 - **Describe how your organization restricts public access to databases, file servers, and desktop/developer endpoints.**